Online Proctored Examination Regulation

 - When did this regulation go into effect?

 The regulation officially come into effect on 29 May 2020.
-This means that online proctored exams before this date were not restricted by this regulation, although many did follow it.
+The updated version goes into effect on 1 December 2020.
+This means that online proctored exams after 1 December have to follow the updated version.

 - Can I request to opt-out for an online proctored exam?

-During Q1, we are offering an opt-out pilot as an additional service to a limited number of students – namely 30 students per day for the main exam period in Q1 2020 (week 1.9 and 1.10).
+We are offering an opt-out pilot as an additional service to a limited number of students – namely 30 students per day for the main exam period and midterms.
 If more than 30 students per day request this option, the option is cancelled for everyone.
 See more info here.